Definition of Amplification

 In this example, John Edgar Wideman gives an expanded and enriched description of a huge old tree.
 He repeatedly describes how it has anchored itself along with weeds and bushes against his mother’s house.

 Example #5: The Scarlet Letter (by Nathaniel Hawthorne)

 “It is a little remarkable, that—though disinclined to talk 0ver much of myself and my affairs at the fireside, and to my personal friends—an autobiographical impulse should twice in my life have taken possession of me, in addressing the public.”

 This introduction by Nathaniel Hawthorne in his famous novel, The Scarlett Letter, uses amplification.
 The speaker explains that he is resolved to write his autobiography.
 Instead of telling it simply, he uses in-depth language to add the main idea into it.

 Function of Amplification

 By using amplification, writers repeat something they already have said with the purpose to add more information and details to the original description.
-In writing and speech, amplification tends to highlight the importance of an idea to stimulate an emotional response among the audience.
-In fact, it adds an exaggeration, increases the rhetorical effect and emphasizes to further elaborate definitions, descriptions and arguments in a piece.
-It also highlights the persuasive aspects of an idea by elaborating the reason why that need to be considered.
-Besides, in creative writing, it draws readers’ attention to the most vivid, thought provoking and compelling parts of a narrative.
+In writing and speech, amplification tends to highlight the importance of an idea, to stimulate an emotional response among the audience.
+In fact, it adds an exaggeration, increases the rhetorical effect, and emphasizes to further elaborate definitions, descriptions, and arguments in a piece.
+Amplification also highlights the persuasive aspects of an idea by elaborating the reason why it needs to be considered.
+Besides, in creative writing, it draws readers’ attention to the most vivid, thought provoking, and compelling parts of a narrative.